Alice

 a

-The problem, as I said, is that Marshallese is batshit, and no fewer than twelve phonemic vowels will pop out of the woodwork if you only look for minimal pairs.
+The problem, is that Marshallese is batshit, and no fewer than twelve phonemic vowels will pop out of the woodwork if you only look for minimal pairs.
 The proof of the pudding is that, under such an analysis, Marshallese's glides /j w/ will have a very uneven distribution, and that eight of these vowels are best analyzed as a central vowel with a glide tacked on.

 V4 is basically the largest vertical vowel system that you'd ever see in nature.
 Past this point, the square-vertical-triangular split begins to become less and less useful.